alannotnerd/packer.nvim/README.md

 `packer` provides the following commands after you've run and configured `packer` with `require('packer').startup(...)`:

 ```
--- You must run this or `PackerSync` whenever you make changes to your plugin configuration
--- Regenerate compiled loader file
-:PackerCompile

 -- Remove any disabled or unused plugins
 :PackerClean